 Review how well the benchmarking study went and what impact the changes had

 - What went well, and what would you do differently next time?

 - How well is your business performing now?
 Did the actions you took lead to incremental improvements or to a step change in performance?

 - Even if you have achieved best practice today, regular benchmarking is essential to keep you up to date and ahead of the competition.

 Although many benchmarking studies are conducted without external help, you may want a consultant to help with parts of a study such as:

-- Setting up internal data and organisational processes.
+- Collecting internal data and documenting existing processes.
 An external consultant may find it easier to be objective about your business.

 - Identifying and contacting benchmarking partners.